Reactions From The People On The Right Voted “Least Favorite” By Conservative Bloggers

 See, this is why I find people like Frum, Conor Friesdorf, Kathleen Parker, David Brooks, Meghan McCain, etc., etc., so worthy of utter contempt.

 Frum, runs a website called “A New Majority,” so one might presume he wants to a build a “New Majority” of some sort.
 Yet, look at the reality of what he is best known for doing: He attacks conservatives for the amusement of liberals.
 But, how do you build a “new majority” doing that?

 Liberals have no interest in David Frum’s ideas.
 They simply want to use him as a stick to beat conservatives with.
 Conservatives obviously have no use for someone who drips with contempt for them — and moderates, well, being moderates, you can’t build anything with them.
 They simply don’t have the fire or the ideological coherency to build a movement around.

 Out of this batch of squish “reformers,” the only one I have noticed who doesn’t fall into this trap consistently is Ross Douthat.
 I often don’t agree with Ross, but I at least respect him because he is smart enough to realize that if he is going to change the Republican Party, he is going to have to do it by bringing conservatives on board with his ideas, not by pooping in his hand and hurling it at the conservatives he doesn’t like.

 It’s too bad that people like Kathleen Parker and David Frum, both of whom I used to like and respect, have turned into cute little trained circus monkeys for the Left, because we could have used them on our side.

-Right Wing News emailed more than 260 right-of-center bloggers and asked them to answer 11 questions about race.
-Representatives from
+FacebookTwitterEmail Right Wing News emailed more than 260 right-of-center bloggers and asked them to send us a list of people

-Right Wing News emailed more than 260 right-of-center bloggers and asked them to select the Conservative of the Year.
-Representatives
+FacebookTwitterEmail Right Wing News emailed right-of-center bloggers and asked them to answer 9 questions about the immigration bill that will